digital-cargo/good-practice-eCommerce/README.md

     "https://onerecord.iata.org/ns/cargo#checkRemark": "OK TO LOAD" }
 ```

-Currently, the available status are  “OK TO LOAD”, “REQUEST FOR INFORMATION”, and “DO NOT LOAD”.
+Current PLACI statuses are:

+- `OK_TO_LOAD`
+- `REQUEST_FOR_INFORMATION`
+- `DO_NOT_LOAD`

-As a suggestion for standardization, there following rules should be applied for the PLACI check in ONE Record:
+Suggested rules for standardizing the PLACI `Check` implementation in ONE Record:

-- There should be a 1:1 correlation between check and checkResult.
-- If the check is repeated, both objects (check and checkresult) should be created again and linked again.
+- Each screening must create exactly one `Check` LO and one corresponding `CheckTotalResult` LO (1:1 relationship).
+- If a screening is repeated, a new pair of `Check` and `CheckTotalResult` LOs must be created; existing objects must not be overwritten.
-- If the piece data or linked data objects change, customs can decide to leave the check as it is, or repeat the check.
+- If underlying `piece` data or linked Logistics Objects change, customs may choose either to retain the previous check or to perform a new one.
-- The data consumer then can identify the lastest and valid check by the actionEndTime in the check object.
+- Data consumers must determine the valid result by selecting the `Check` LO with the most recent `actionEndTime`.
-- In case of missing, faulty or unclear information, customs should let test fail, and could optionally set a clarification request to share information on problematic data fields, if applicable.
+- If required information is missing, unclear, or inconsistent, the check should fail.
+Customs may optionally create a clarification request identifying the problematic data fields.

 **CheckLO for customs inspection status**